onewittygrassblade/eloquentjs-exercises/README.md

 ### Directly running the code snippets

-Some code snippets contain some manual test code (commented out to avoid making the tests noisy due to `console.log`) at the bottom of the file, after the exports.
+Some code snippets contain some manual test code outputing to `console.logs`.
 These can be run (after uncommenting the lines) using `node`:
 ```
 node chap4/squirrel.js
 ```